In the Kitch

 Step #9.
 Serve.
 Serve and enjoy!

-Have you wanted to try your hand at Hasselback potatoes?
+Have you wanted to try your hand at Hasselback style potatoes?
 The number of thin slices and perfect crispiness gives them an aesthetic look.
 Hasselbacks are delicious and a fast, creative way to serve potatoes, especially for a dinner party or holiday meal next to the bison chuck roast or roast chicken with blackberry gravy.

 The combination of Italian seasonings and aromatic olive oil in this recipe will bring this side dish to a new level as they crisp up in the oven and become infused with spices.